craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 - XXX

 #### Liquid Love
 > An enticing pinkish red liquid.
-It smells like your first time.
+It smells like home.

-Upon introduction, make a DC (17 + G) Wisdom Saving
+Upon introduction, make a DC (17 + G) Wisdom Saving Throw.
+If you succeed, you can see the small way you are loved by those closest to you and the world at large.
+Otherwise, for the next G rounds, you are Charmed by the nearest creature you can see, and you treat them as a special person in your life.

 **Ingredients**;
 - XXX

 #### Liquid Potentia
->
+> An iridescent shimmering liquid.
+It smells exactly like it should.

-Upon ...
+Upon introduction, make a DC (17 + G) Wisdom Saving Throw.
+If you succeed, you gain G Inspiration, and you know everything is gonna go your way.
+Otherwise, you are Poisoned for the next G rounds.

 **Ingredients**;
 - XXX